Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Results Discussion

-Oil-based thinners have been proposed as a method to decouple the viscoelastic and elastic responses of PDMS without effecting the stiffness.
-An unspecified `thinner' was used in \cite{schneider2008mechanical} while \cite{mouvcka2021mechanical, chockalingam2021probing, yang2019hydraulic}, and new data presented in this work, use silicone oil added to the base.
-Fig. \ref{fig:oil combined} again shows results obtained by Yang et al. alongside those of Chockalingam et al. and this work, demonstrating that the correlation of shear modulus to mix compositions is stronger when the added oil is included in the $w_{B}$ than when it is not ($|\rho|=0.96$ vs $|\rho|=0.47$ in \cite{yang2019hydraulic} and $|\rho|=0.85$ vs $|\rho|=0.74$ combining \cite{chockalingam2021probing} and this work).
+Oil-based thinners have been proposed as a method to decouple the viscoelastic and elastic responses of PDMS without effecting the stiffness~\cite{yang2019hydraulic,mouvcka2021mechanical}.
+An unspecified ``thinner'' was used by Schneider et al.~\cite{schneider2008mechanical} while Mou\v{c}ka et al.~\cite{mouvcka2021mechanical} use 194 cSt silicone oil and Chockalingam et al.~\cite{chockalingam2021probing}, Yang et al.~ \cite{yang2019hydraulic} and the new results presented in this work use 350 cSt silicone oil added to the base.

+Fig. \ref{fig:oil combined} shows that the correlation of shear modulus to mix compositions is stronger when the added oil is included in the $w_{B}$ than when it is not.
+The correlation for Yang et al. increased to $|\rho|=0.96$ from $|\rho|=0.47$ and $|\rho|=0.85$ from $|\rho|=0.74$ combining Chockalingam et al. and this work.
 Across both sets of data, increasing $w_{B+oil}:w_{C}$ reduces the observed shear modulus ($\mu$ or $\mu_0$) by a similar amount (0.768 vs 0.766 kPa per added $w_{B+oil}$ with a linear fit to the data in this region).
 While all authors report changes to the viscoelastic time constants when including nonreactive oils, the \textit{trend} in softening with increasing $w_{B+oil}$ for soft PDMS is shown to be consistent a) regardless as to whether the ratio is altered with base or oil, and b) in both instantaneous and quasistatic modulus.